Ekwuno/cloudflare-docs/content/pages/platform/direct-upload.md

 #### Deploying your first project

 To begin, on the "Create a Project" page, select “Upload Assets” and enter your project name in the provided field.
 Your project will be served from &lt;project name>.pages.dev.
 Next drag and drop your build output directory into the uploading frame.
-Once your files have been successfully uploaded, click “Save and Deploy” and continue to your newly deployed project!
+Once your files have been successfully uploaded, click “Save and Deploy” and continue to your newly deployed project.

 #### Creating a new deployment